cockroachdb/docs/v20.2/schema-design-overview.md

 CockroachDB does not place hard limits on most database objects, however, there are scenarios where exteremely large attributes may cause performance to degrade.

-CockroachDB has been shown to perform well with clusters of 2,500 tables.
-Greater numbers are possible, depending on the complexity of the tables (number of columns and indexes).
+CockroachDB has been shown to perform well with clusters containing 2,500 tables.
+Greater numbers are possible, depending on the complexity of the tables (number of columns and indexes) and system specifications.

 As you scale to a large number of tables, note that: